 Formal Grade Appeal:

-- If the matter remains unresolved, the student should contact the assistant director, academic advising in writing with their concerns.
-At that time, the assistant director, academic advising will review the request with the appropriate program manager, who will contact the instructor to review their grading policy, included in the course syllabus and specifics regarding the grade, to make a decision regarding the merit of the grade change request.
-The program manager will inform the assistant director, academic advising, who will contact the student in writing with the result of this discussion.
+2. If the matter remains unresolved, the student should contact the associate director, academic advising in writing with their concerns.
+At that time, the associate director, academic advising will review the request with the appropriate program manager, who will contact the instructor to review their grading policy, included in the course syllabus and specifics regarding the grade, to make a decision regarding the merit of the grade change request.
+The program manager will inform the associate director, academic advising, who will contact the student in writing with the result of this discussion.

 RISD CE uses Parchment to process official transcript requests.
 You may order paper transcripts or e-transcripts with this service.
 To place your online order, please visit the Parchment Transcript Request page.
 If you have requested transcripts via Parchment for RISD Continuing Education prior to August 1, 2018, you will be required to create a new username and password.
 Unofficial transcripts are available in the Student Portal under the “My Enrollment History + Transcript” tab.

 RI Department of Education Professional Development credits may be available for some courses.
 Teachers seeking such credits should contact Rhode Island Department of Education’s Office of Teacher Certification at 401 222-8893.